pdxman/pacman/README.md

 ## Goal tracking:
 - used props to update the color of the ghosts
-- use props tp change direction using function activated by the button
+- used props to change direction using function activated by the button
+- used props to change speed using function activated by the button
 ## Further Goals:
-- change speed using function activated by the button
+- use range slider for speed adjustment
+- update change direction to happen at spot of click event
 - add an easter egg for fun times
 - add new functions
+- consolidate functions so I dont repeat myself